Aitugan/Bitbucket/README.md

 # Bitbucket
-second attempt for WebDev final project
+Second attempt for WebDev final project.
+Last time I had some issues with my respository, so I decided to delete it, which accidentally removed all my progress...